 This LDS is produced jointly to reflect the joint working between the three authorities, specifically the existing Core Strategy adopted in 2012 and the commitment to undertake a review of the Core Strategy and three Local Plans’ policies, in order to produce a single Central Lancashire Local Plan.

-The latest version of the LDS covers the three year period between February 2019 and March 2022.
-It supersdes the previous LDS's which have been operating seperately in the three authorities and the former version which covered the period April 2018 to March 2021.
+The latest version of the LDS covers the three year period between January 2020 and December 2023.
+It supersedes the previous LDS's which have been operating separately in the three authorities and the former version which covered the period February 2019 to March 2022.

 The scheme includes details of the timetable for implementation of the Central Lancashire Local Plan, you can also find this on our timetable page.